ajdinre/cyber-threat-intelligence/README.md

 psql (12.5)
 Type "help" for help.

-postgres=# CREATE DATABASE cti_db       #create the database with the instructions from db.sql postgres-#     WITH OWNER = postgres postgres-#     ENCODING = 'UTF-8';
+postgres=# CREATE DATABASE cti_db;       #create the database with the instructions from db.sql CREATE DATABASE postgres=#
-CREATE DATABASE
-postgres=#
 ```